Andrew Henderson

 5. Malaysian Ringgit

-The Malaysian Ringgit was Asia’s worst-performing currency in 2016, declining by as much as 19 percent.
-Malaysia’s problems arose when the country’s policymakers restricted trading in offshore ringgit non-deliverable forwards.
+In the past, Malaysia’s problems arose when the country’s policymakers restricted trading in offshore ringgit non-deliverable forwards.
 The government at the time wanted to prevent the currency from sliding.

 Things have changed since then as investors are showing renewed interest in the country again.
 There has been an influx of Foreign Direct Investment in the country as well as an improvement in its Current Account.